 Listed below are the most popular types of business budgeting methods.

 What is Zero-Based Budgeting Method?

 Zero-based budgeting is a commonly used method.
 In ZBB, current year’s budget is prepared from the scratch, without considering the budget of the previous year.
 For every financial period, a fresh budget is prepared taking the base as zero and resources allocated to each department is justified according to the expenses of that particular period.
 The ranking for allocation of resources is on the basis of priority of all the activities of the business.
 Though this method is time-consuming, it gives accurate results.

 To have a detailed understanding of the method and its pros and cons visit – Zero Based Budgeting

 What is Incremental Budgeting Method?

-Incremental budgeting is a budgeting method where current year’s budget is prepared by making changes in the past year’s budget.
+Incremental budgeting is a method where current year’s budget is prepared by making changes in the past year’s budget.
 The changes are in the form of addition or reduction of expenses to last year’s budget.
-In Incremental budgeting, the starting point for preparing budget is prior period’s budget.
-The budgeting technique gives no priority to vital activities of business.
+In Incremental budgeting, the starting point for preparing a budget is prior period’s budget.
+The budgeting technique gives no priority to vital activities of a business.
 We simply adjust last year’s budget considering the inflation factor.
 This is a quick and easy method of preparing budgets.